TwilightZebby/MooBot/README.md

 ## What kind of Slash Commands are there?

 > Mainly ones like /hug, /bonk, /headpat, etc. You know, roleplay-style.
+(Think similar to the now shutdown Kawaii Bot)

 ## How many Slash Commands are there/will there be?

 > For now I am limiting myself to a maximum of 10.
-> Even though Discord's API supports up to 50 Guild Slash Commands per Bot per Guild, and another 50 Global Slash Commands per Bot; I am using this lower limit to prevent flooding the Slash Command Interface/GUI :)
+> Even though Discord's API supports up to 100 Guild Slash Commands per Bot per Guild, and another 100 Global Slash Commands per Bot; I am using this lower limit to prevent flooding the Slash Command Interface/GUI :)

 ## Can I add this Bot to my own Server?